What to see at Ohio’s Leo Petroglyphs

 Visiting the Leo Petroglyphs and Nature Preserve

 When I visited the Leo Petroglyphs site, it was in early October.
 I was not sure what to expect.
 I had yet to do any research online and saw it was just a short detour on my way to Columbus.
 I had not seen petroglyphs in the east, only in the desert southwest, which was something I really enjoyed.
 I’ll never forget the first time I saw Newspaper Rock in Utah; it was breathtaking.
-So, needless to say, I was eager to check this place and hurried in that direction.
+So, needless to say, I was eager to check this place out and hurried in that direction.
 I was immediately struck by how rural it was.
 The big blue sign was hard to miss, but if it were not there, it would be easy to assume it was just a covered picnic area.

 I parked in the small lot and got out of my car.
 I was the only vehicle there and had a feeling I might be the only person that had visited all day.
 I walked around briefly, reading the signs and taking in the surroundings.
 Loud trucks continually roared by, each looking at me, seemingly saying, “What in the hell is this guy doing?”
 I could not help but wonder how many people who lived nearby had never stopped here.